 If the stall is not a self service stall, most of the time you will pay after they serve the food to your table.
-However, there are some stalls which will require you to pay first before they serve the food to you, so pay first only when they ask for it as most of the stalls are self service and thus by default you will need to pay when you order the food.
+However, there are some stalls which will require you to pay first before they serve the food to you, so pay first only when they ask for it.
+Now most of the stalls are self service and thus by default you will need to pay when you order the food.

 "Da Pao" is a common phrase that you will hear when you queue to order your food at the stall, it is a Singapore slang word meaning "take away".
 They will ask you whether you are going to have your food "here" or "Da Pao".
 If you can't pronounce the word properly even after some practice, just tell them "take away".
 Most of the hawker understand simple English and they will know that you mean "Da Pao".

 You don't have to clean your table or throw your reminding food away or bring the plate back to the stall after you have finished your meal.
 You just need to leave it on the table and the cleaner will clean the table later.
 This is a common practice in Singapore.
 Even in fast food restaurant like McDonald, most of the dinners leave their reminding food or plate on the table for the cleaner to clean.
 This is different culture as compared to western countries.
-Though we are not encourging this culture, we felt that you should know that this is a common behaviour here in Singapore.
-However, in reason year, Singapore government is encouraging customer to return their own trays.
+Though we are not encouraging this culture, we felt that you should know that this is a common behavior here in Singapore.

 If you are observant enough, when you eat at any of the Singapore hawker centres, you will notice that there are big labels placed in front of each stall stating A, B or C. That label is the hygiene rating given by the government so if you are particular about food hygiene, eat with stall that score A or B.